-Why I chose the Bark app vs. other parental control apps – test it out for 1 Month FREE (USE CODE WORDBIRD at checkout)
+Why I chose the Bark app vs. other parental control apps – test it out for one month FREE with this link!

-As with anything, testing a product out always proves to be the best way to know if something is right for you.
+As with anything, testing a product out is the best way to know if something is right for you.
 So that’s what I did.
-And thanks to this generous offer from Bark, use the code(WORDBIRD) at checkout, and you can too for one month, even after your first initial 1-week free trial!
+And thanks to this generous offer from Bark, use this link at checkout and can try it out for an additional one month, even after your first initial 1-week free trial!

 What is the Bark app, and what are its monitoring features?

-- Bark uses advanced algorithms to detect and proactively alert parents to issues their children face online, such as cyberbullying, sexting, and signs of depression and suicidal thoughts.
+- Bark uses advanced algorithms to detect and proactively alert parents to issues their children face online, such as cyberbullying, sexting, threats of violence, and signs of depression and suicidal thoughts.
 Bark covers text messaging, YouTube, email, and social media platforms and apps — 4x more than any other child monitoring app.
 You’ll get automatic alerts to signs of cyberbullying, depression, online predators, adult content, and more.
-Bark‘s approach saves parents valuable time and helps build trust between parent and child by only showing potential problems.
+Bark’s approach saves parents valuable time and helps build trust between parent and child by only showing potential problems.

 - Bark Jr — Bark Jr helps parents and guardians manage when their kids can access the internet on their devices and which sites are appropriate for them to visit.
 They can also use our Check-Ins feature to know their kids are in a safe place.